EdDataScienceEES/tutorial-HeleneEngler/README.md

 - Life_expectancy_SRA_Challenge.R (challenge solution script)

 #### Tutorial
-Includes the md file for the submitted pfd and the pdf file for Turnitin
+Includes the md file for the submitted pfd and the pdf file for Turnitin, as well as a Word version of it.

 #### Instructions.md
 Assignment Instructions